Skip ahead >>

 You can use the calculated fields to extract the value of the parameter from an existing data source.
 You can also use the calculated fields to return the data as different data types such as numerical or text.

-By using the calculated fields with the parameters in Data Studio, you can also gather data with the help of SQL queries or CASE statements.
+By using the calculated fields with the parameters in Data Studio, you can also gather data with the help of SQL queries or REGEX statements.
 Calculated fields ensure that your reports can compute specific outcomes (i.e. a cost projection) based on the viewer output.

 4 Data Studio Parameters Examples